Series FAQ

 Q: What is Freddy’s true origin?
 I see so many different timelines on the Internet that I don’t know what to believe.

-Things now get confusing with the release of Freddy’s Dead: The Final Nightmare.
-We’re shown a whole new origin story for Freddy, including a wife and child, working from the altered back-story given in the films A Nightmares on Elm Street 3: Dream Warriors and A Nightmare on Elm Street 5: The Dream Child.
-Freddy’s Nightmares also gave us clues that tie directly into the Freddy’s Dead origin.
+Then came Freddy’s Dead: The Final Nightmare which gave us a new film-based origin working from the altered back-story given in the films A Nightmares on Elm Street 3: Dream Warriors and A Nightmare on Elm Street 5: The Dream Child, and even incorporated elements of certain episodes of Freddy’s Nightmares.

 Read the Marvel comic book series.